2026-05-06 · 9 min read

 Customer support automation with high ticket volume - use GPT-4o mini or Gemini 2.5 Flash.
 Both deliver adequate response quality for tier-1 support at under $1.00 per million output tokens.
 A business handling 500,000 support messages per month at an average of 300 output tokens per message generates 150 million output tokens monthly.
 At GPT-4o standard pricing that is $1,500/month.
 At GPT-4o mini pricing it is $90/month.
 The quality difference for FAQ-style support is negligible.

 Legal document review, financial analysis, and medical record summarization require Claude 3.7 Sonnet or Gemini 2.5 Pro.
 The 200K-1M context windows eliminate chunking costs and reduce hallucination rates on long documents.
 A Forbes analysis from February 2026 noted that legal tech firms using Claude 3.7 Sonnet for contract analysis reported 31% fewer review cycles compared to GPT-4o, which offset the higher per-token cost entirely.
+For a 100-page contract at roughly 75,000 tokens, Claude 3.7 Sonnet processes the full document in a single call where GPT-4o requires chunking into at least two passes - each pass introduces context loss and coordination overhead.

 Volume Discounts and Enterprise Negotiations